Analysis of molecular state ${{\eta}_cD^*}$ and ${J/\psi D^*}$ in the effective Lagrangian approach: molecular state: and

-Based on the discussion from SU(3) symmetric analysis, we further investigate the dynamics of molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$ by the effective Lagrangian approach.
-The production processes of molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$ can be pictured as triangle diagram drawn in Fig.\,\ref{fig:1}.D, the expression can be written as,
+Building on the SU(3) flavor symmetry analysis, we proceed to investigate the dynamics of the molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$ within the effective Lagrangian approach.
+The production processes for these molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$ can be depicted by the triangle diagram shown in Fig.\,\ref{fig:1}.D, the corresponding amplitude can be expressed as,